-We have been galavanting around almost the entire month of July.
+We have been galavanting around most of the entire month of July.
 I have to admit we are pretty thrilled to be centered at home for a while.
 To kick off staying home, I thought I’d share a new favorite recipe for a Peach Bourbon Upside Down Cake which was created from our favorite upside down pineapple cake.
-We had friends coming to dinner a few weeks back, and nothing to serve for dessert except for a few neglected peaches.
+We had friends coming to dinner a few weeks back, and nothing to serve for dessert until I noticed a few neglected peaches.
 Lucky for us, as I whipped up what has become a favorite recipe.

 Let’s talk peaches for a bit, shall we?
 Last spring and summer, I kept a secret as I spent 6 months getting to know Andy Mariani, stone-fruit farmer extraordinaire of Andy’s Orchard.
 What prompted all these secrets?
 Well, I was thrilled when Spenser Magazine reached out to me to write and photograph a story about Andy.
 What provoked the story was the rare green gage plum that he grows in the orchard.